Accounting for Accruals

 4.5.
 Interest expense accrual transaction analysis

-5) Finally, Event No. 5 represents an adjusting entry at the end of accounting period.
+5) Finally, Event No. 5 represents an adjusting entry at the end of 20X8 accounting period.
 When Candely Services borrowed money from a bank, the company agreed to pay interest on it.
-Therefore, the company should record the accrued interest for the period up to the accounting period end (December 31, 20X8), or, in other words, to incur interest expense for 10 months (from March to December).
-In our situation, the amount of interest will be calculated like this:
+Therefore, in 20X8 the company should record the accrued interest for the period from March 1, 2008 to December 31, 20X8, or, in other words, to incur interest expense for 10 months.
+In our situation, the amount of interest can be calculated like this:

 Interest payable is a liability account that shows future interest payments for using somebody's money.
-For example, taking a long in a bank usually means that the borrower will pay the principal and interest.
-Such interest is show in the interest payable account until paid.
+For example, taking a long from a bank usually means that the borrower will repay the principal and interest for using the loan.
+Such interest is shown in the Interest Payable account until paid.

 Interest expense is the charge that a business needs to take and record when using somebody's money.
 Interest expense is an income statement account which decreases equity.